awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-api.md

 # Sending personalized email using the Amazon SES API<a name="send-personalized-email-api"></a>

-You can use the `CreateTemplate` API operation to create email templates\.
+You can use the [CreateTemplate](https://docs.aws.amazon.com/ses/latest/APIReference/API_CreateTemplate.html) API operation to create email templates\.
 These templates include a subject line, and the text and HTML parts of the email body\.
 The subject and body sections may also contain unique values that are personalized for each recipient\.

 There are a few limits and other considerations when using these features:
 + You can create up to 10,000 email templates per Amazon SES account\.
 + Each template can be up to 500KB in size, including both the text and HTML parts\.
 + You can include an unlimited number of replacement variables in each template\.
 + You can send email to up to 50 destinations in each call to the `SendBulkTemplatedEmail` operation\.
 A destination includes a list of recipients, as well as CC and BCC recipients\.
 Note that the number of destinations you can contact in a single call to the API may be limited by your account's maximum sending rate\.
-For more information, see [Managing Your Amazon SES sending quotas](manage-sending-quotas.md)\.
+For more information, see [Managing your Amazon SES sending quotas](manage-sending-quotas.md)\.

 This section includes procedures for creating email templates and for sending personalized emails\.

+**Note**
+The procedures in this section assume that you've already installed and configured the AWS CLI\.
+For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 ## Part 1: Set up rendering failure event notifications<a name="send-personalized-email-set-up-notifications"></a>